matissewifi/android_device_samsung_matissewifi/README.md

 Tempery rom support thread over on **XDA**

-[Click Here](https://forum.xda-developers.com/tab-4/general/rom-lineage-7-1-2-sm-t530-t535-updated-t3839260/) get help with your device & the rom or to help maintain the rom & the device
+[Click Here](https://forum.xda-developers.com/tab-4/general/rom-lineage-7-1-2-sm-t530-t535-updated-t3839260/) get help with your devices & the rom or to help maintain the rom & the devices

 Work In Progress. **Need Help!!!!**